 A good example of a general business goal is a mission statement.
 Missions statements are a general goal because they don't have one metric that defines their success.
 They’re more often used as a guiding North Star—something your team can strive for as opposed to hitting hard numbers.

 Alternatively, you can set specific goals—measurable goals that are easy to track as your team progresses towards them.
 When someone talks about "setting goals" or the "goal setting process," they're talking about specific goals.
-A common goal setting process to use is the SMART goals process.Achieve strategic goals with Asana
+A common goal setting process to use is the SMART goals process.Set and achieve goals with Asana

 Short-term goals are often bound by a set period of time, usually ranging from a few hours to a full year.
 Long-term goals can also be time-bound, but if they are, they’re typically set further into the future.